MarteXcoin-documentation/Documentation/governance/eight-steps.rst

   can be very helpful to show you have skin in the game by matching the contribution provided in MarteX with funds from your own business or investors.
-Equity or exclusivity agreements can be reached with `MarteX Core Group, Inc. <bradley.zastrow@dash.org>`_, but must be clarified in writing before the proposal is posted.
+Equity or exclusivity agreements can be reached with `MarteX Core Group, Inc. <martexcoin@martexcoin.org>`_, but must be clarified in writing before the proposal is posted.

-Post your proposal early and make yourself available for questions The voting window closes 1662 blocks (or just under 3 days) before the superblock.
+Post your proposal early and make yourself available for questions The voting window closes 1662 blocks (or just under 1.15416 day) before the superblock.
 To give the masternode operators enough time to consider, discuss and vote on your proposal, you must post it well in advance of the voting deadline - it's better to wait for the next superblock than